 We’ve all experienced Flow at some point, and with practice we can achieve this every time we practice Qigong.

-These 5 tips apply for anyone practicing Qigong as well as for seniors.
 If you would like to explore Qigong practice, come join the Communi Qi!

 Some of the most popular Qigong practices for Seniors in the Communi-Qi are:

 Soft Qigong – a really gentle practice that allows time for the body and mind to deeply relax

 Nourish Ren – a circular practice that helps strengthen the root energy and the Ren meridian

 30 Days of Qigong program – very popular with people new to Qigong and with people who have experience

 We have many “young hearted” Qigong practitioners in the Communi Qi and they are getting more vibrant by the day ?